andrebellafronte/SublimeTranslator/README.md

-#### Sublime Text plugin to translate any text in any language using Google translate
+#### Sublime Text plugin to translate text in any language using Google translate